mitre/codi-fhir-data-model-ig/input/pagecontent/dataModel.md

 The CDM PROVIDER table contains one record per PROVIDER ID.
 Data about the providers who are involved in the care processes documented in the CDM.

 CDMH does not provide mappings for Provider from the PCORnet CDM.
 The mappings provided below are created by the CODI project.
+If this is addressed in future CDMH updates then CODI will attempt to align with CDMH.

 | **PCORnet/CODI Table** | **PCORnet Data Element** | **FHIR Data Element** | **FHIR Resource/Profile/Extension** | **Comments** |
 | -- | -- | -- | -- | -- |